ammarhakim/gkyl-doc/source/install.rst

 You should only build libraries *not* provided by the system.
 In practice, this likely means LuaJIT, ADIOS and, perhaps Petsc.
-(Many supercomputer centers at DOE already offer ADIOS and Petsc builds and should be prefered instead of your own builds).
+(Many supercomputer centers at DOE already offer ADIOS and Petsc builds and should be preferred instead of your own builds).

 By default, the mkdeps.sh script will install dependencies in
 $HOME/gkylsoft directory.
 If you install it elsewhere, you will need